How to open an FBS account?

 How to place a Stop Loss order?

 A Stop Loss is an exit order, which is used to limit the amount of loss that a trader may take on a trade if the trade goes against him.
-In addition, it eliminates the anxiety every trader inevitable faces with being in a losing trade without a plan.
+In addition, it eliminates the anxiety every trader inevitably faces with being in a losing trade without a plan.
 No trading system will bring profit on every trade, and losses are natural.
 Successful risk management means that the losses should be minimized.
 Stop loss order can be an efficient solution for that.

 If you’ve decided to use a stop loss order, it’s very important to find a good place for it.
 If the stop order is too close to the current price, there’s a risk that the volatile price will hit this order during a false move and then go in the direction you’ve expected it to, so you’ll lose money and earn nothing.
 If the Stop order is too far from the current price, a trader may be vulnerable to a big loss in case the market reverses contrary to his expectations.